 *We are currently collecting like-new Halloween costumes for kids ages birth to 12 years old to use for our October event.
 While you're doing all that spring cleaning, consider dropping off all those old costumes at our office located at 5107 Southpark Dr, Suite 201-B in Durham.
 We're here Monday through Friday from 9am-5pm.

-We will also begin Street Outreach in late spring/early summer in Durham with 15-24 year old youth considered housing insecure.
+We will also begin Street Outreach in the fall in Durham with 14-24 year old youth considered homeless or "housing insecure".
 Please consider gathering items from our wishlist for this program.
-If you are interested in being trained to help with outreach, please contact Lindsay Hege at email@example.com.
+If you are interested in being trained to help with outreach, please contact us at email@example.com.